scuzzydude/asimov/asimov.md

 It used to be, for a leader to have moral authority, he had to do something substantially beneficial for people to take him seriously.
 Dude come down from the mountain, got him a list of ten rules he wants you to follow, your wife's all like, "*Why the hell should we listen to him*?"
 And you're like, "*Remember, babe, last year we were starving, getting whipped all the time, having to haul those huge rocks all over the desert for that dude with the big hat, wears makeup all the time.
 Remember that*?"
 She's like, "*Well, I like that Sabbath thing, I could use a day off*."

 Today our decisions about our politics, investments, social morality, and our environment are directly influenced by the random broadcast thoughts of billionaires and celebrities.
 This is our reality?
 Can you imagine if Mark Twain had this level of source material to work with?
 That level of biting social satire could have taken us directly from robber barons to Lennon's *Imagine*-land, skipping all the industrial warfare and bloody revolutions, saving millions of lives in the process.
-Give it another hundred years, this ridiculousness will be Shakespearian in scope, and in a thousand years, will put every Greek tragedy to shame.
+Give it another hundred years, this ridiculousness will be Shakespearian in scope, and in a thousand years, it will put every Greek tragedy to shame.
 We should listen to rich people about what how we measure value?
 Seriously?
 Maybe we really are in the Matrix.

 A system that values genius is fundamentally sound not only for our peaceful coexistence with each other, but our coexistence with nature.
 I believe that potential genius is distributed in a statistically random fashion, the potential is there in children born in any country under any circumstance.
 Cultures that foster the development of those children in a safe, secure, healthy, and sustainable environments will prosper.
 Cultures that raise children only as labor and consumers will fail.
 Genius is a renewable resource, while consumption is not.
 Once we align ourselves to valuing ideas over property, we will place a higher value on sustaining an environment where creativity can thrive.